topmiamisoftware/shopify-seo-image-ai-optimizer/README.md

         Finally... it's time to upload the images to the store and delete the current ones.
 I've added a backup method to the script which clones the current images in the downloaded_images to a backup folder.
 You should have manually backed this folder up before resizing or renaming any images.
     </li>
     <li>!!!WARNING!!!: If you haven't done so, make a backup of you downloaded_images folder at this point.
 If you need to re-downloaded all the original images again, then do so with the `download_product_images.sh` script.
 This next step is hihgly destructive and can have consequences on your Shopify Store.</li>
-    <li>!!!WARNING!!!: If you haven't done so, make a backup of you downloaded_images folder at this point.
-If you need to re-downloaded all the original images again, then do so with the `download_product_images.sh` script.
-This next step is hihgly destructive and can have consequences on your Shopify Store.</li>
-    <li>!!!WARNING!!!: If you haven't done so, make a backup of you downloaded_images folder at this point.
-If you need to re-downloaded all the original images again, then do so with the `download_product_images.sh` script.
-This next step is hihgly destructive and can have consequences on your Shopify Store.</li>
-    <li>HIGHLY ADVISED: You can set the stop point for the script earlier so that you can check that your images are being uploaded correctly</li>
     <ul>
         <li>
             You will have update your correct API tokens from Shopify.